 Packing light, not buying many things along the way, and not wasting things is an effective strategy for saving money to travel.

 Right now, I'm using a midsize REI Lookout 40 backpack.
 Though the description claims it to be a daypack, I think it's just about perfect as a long term pack.

 It's not too big, yet it's just slightly bigger than a normal school backpack.
 It allows me to slip in my computer, and fill the rest of the bag up with clothes and toiletries.

-Another reason I really like it is because it is plain, and doesn’t look too much like a traditional camera bag.
+Another reason I really like it is that it is plain, and doesn't look too much like a traditional camera bag.